aimeos/aimeos-docs/content/config/client-html/catalog-product.md

 variants and product bundles.
 By default, also optional attributes are displayed if they have been associated to a product.

-'''Note:''' To fetch the necessary product variants, you have to extend the list of domains for "client/html/catalog/product/domains", e.g.
+**Note:** To fetch the necessary product variants, you have to extend the list of domains for "client/html/catalog/product/domains", e.g.

 ```